-All the winter storm advisories, alerts, watches and warnings that we’ve had lately can be confusing.
+All the winter storm advisories, alerts, watches and warnings that we’ll soon start seeing can be confusing.

 The National Weather Service does a great job of disseminating weather predictions but sometimes it can be hard to know just what is what.

 So, for your future reference, here’s a weather lingo tutorial:

 A watch means conditions are right for dangerous weather.
 In other words, a “watch” means watch out for what the weather could do, be ready to act.